milesj/boost/docs/args.md

 ### Commands

 Commands are a feature that allow for branching logic, full isolation, and distinct code paths.
-That being said, the parser does not handle this functionality, as that's the CLIs job.
+That being said, the parser does not handle this functionality, as that's a CLI/programs job.
 The parser however, will detect a command, and sub-commands, and validate them accordingly.

 A command in Boost should be the first argument passed, before [options](#options), and definitely